Hantu Kak Limah: Plot

-Husin (Awie), after looking for sustenance in Singapore, returned to the village.
-He later worked with his best friends Khuda (TJ Isa), Wani (Sharwani NS) and Yeh Sekupang (Rab Khalid) in a charcoal factory.
-Meanwhile, Kak Limah had just married Husin's friend, Khuda, and claimed to be madly in love.
+Husin (Awie) returns to his village (Kampung Pisang) after working in Singapore.
+He finds work with his best friends Khuda (TJ Isa), Wani (Sharwani NS), and Yeh Sekupang (Rab Khalid) in a charcoal factory.
+Meanwhile, Khuda has just married older woman Kak Limah.

-However, Kak Limah was found dead in the garden.
-At the same time, Husin and his colleagues Wani and Khuda go into the forest but didn't know the news of Kak Limah's death and his brother, Khuda.
+However, Kak Limah is found dead in the garden.
+At the same time, Husin, Wani, and Khuda go into the forest but don't know the news of Kak Limah's death.

-Meanwhile, Yeh Sekupang (Head of Information Bureau at Kampung Pisang) is managing Kak Limah's body and assigned Nayan (Ropie Cecupak) to take care of the remains.
+Meanwhile, Yeh Sekupang (Head of Information Bureau at Kampung Pisang) is managing Kak Limah's body and assigns Nayan (Ropie Cecupak) to take care of the remains.
 Nayan is confused with the death of Kak Limah.
-Meanwhile, Khuda came home to meet Kak Limah along with Husin and Wani.
-Ustaz Solihin then appears, who helped them confront Kak Limah's ghosts.
-However, Solihin's efforts failed.
+Meanwhile, Khuda comes home to meet Kak Limah along with Husin and Wani.
+The three notice strange details and eventually realize they are interacting with a ghost.
+Ustaz Solihin then appears, who helps them confront Kak Limah's ghost.
+However, Solihin's efforts fail.
 The five of them learn that Kak Limah's spirit had disturbed Kampung Pisang.
 The next day, the body of Kak Limah is buried.

 Even after the funeral Yeh Sekupang is still disturbed by Kak Limah's spiritual transformation.
 Ustaz Solihin then wants to abolish the spirit that is still lingering in Kampung Pisang.
 They try five times to recapture Kak Limah's spirit, led by Ustaz Solihin.
-After several hours, Kak Limah's spirit was captured, but Ustaz Solihin was once again beaten by the spirit.
+After several hours, Kak Limah's spirit is captured, but Ustaz Solihin is once again defeated by the spirit.

-As a result of this commotion, the head of a herd of the elves with his entourage descended into human nature to explain what happened.
+As a result of this commotion, the head of a community of orang bunian ("elves" in the English translation) with his entourage descend into the human realm to explain what has happened.
 The spirit was sworn into the original appearance of Nor Aini.
 Nor Aini is the sister of Eton who falls in love with Khuda.
 They were married but Khuda had breached the condition by bringing Nor Aini down to human nature without the knowledge of her father.
-Life in human nature is not as fancy as she lives in the elves.
+Life in human nature is not as fancy as she is accustomed to in her ethereal realm.

-Nor Aini became insane which makes Khuda hide her in the garden.
+Nor Aini became insane which made Khuda hide her in the garden.
 Khuda cheated on his wife and married Kak Limah.
 This made Nor Aini so angry and revengeful which caused Kak Limah to die.
 The elf father warned Husin that he was not even able to marry Eton for such a thing to happen.
 The entourage finally brought back Nor Aini back to the base.
 The next day, Nor Aini, together with her three other friends, had broken her father's command and came down to human nature once again to disturb Husin, Wani, Khuda, and Yeh.